 Member Updates & Information

-We are committed to making sure members get the care they need when they need it.
-CareFirst continues to cover the cost of COVID-19 tests administered by a healthcare provider for diagnostic purposes.
+We remain committed to making sure members get the care they need when they need it.
+CareFirst members should call the number on the back of their member ID card with questions pertaining to their coverage for COVID-19 tests administered by a healthcare provider for diagnostic purposes.
 Also, note that all American households can order free COVID-19 tests from the federal government.
 Visit covidtests.gov, and click the blue "Order Free At-Home Tests" button.
 Then, complete and submit the online form.
 Everyone qualifies.
 You do not need health insurance to receive your free tests.
 People may also access free or affordably priced testing in the community.
 You can find a list of community-based testing sites here.

 Frequently Asked Questions